 While more research into the benefits of chiropractic for babies and children is needed, chiropractic for little people has been shown to be gentle, safe and effective.
 Babies can be checked by chiropractors very soon after birth and special techniques have been developed to carefully correct any subluxated areas of their spine.
 When we appreciate how the nervous system may be hindered and impaired it makes sense why more parents are having their child’s spine and nervous system assessed.

-10 reasons parents take their children to see a chiropractor:
+Some reasons parents take their children to see a chiropractor:

 - To encourage good neural plasticity (brain and nerve development).

-- To support their child’s overall health and wellbeing.
+- To support their child’s overall health and well-being.

 - To encourage good spinal posture.